Risky Containers

 Then run the following SQL script:

-You should now also see my-app:0.2 in the query results.
+You should now also see my-app:0.2 in the query results, along with the mitigation guidance.

 Upgrade a Pod to a non-high risk tag